What are fillers for the cheeks?

 How is the procedure carried out?

 We recommend that you stop aspirin for two weeks before the procedure.
-If you take the ASA by prescription, you have to consult with the prescriber before doing so.
+If you take the ASA by prescription, you must consult the prescriber before doing so.

 Inform your provider at your consultation meeting if you take prescription blood thinners.
 They may provide you with extra instructions regarding how to prepare for your filler appointment.